chenjianjx/sep4j/README.md

 ### Type Conversions
 #### Save
-sep4j will call the properties' toString() methods to convert a property value to a String, and then write them to an excel file as String-typed cells.
+sep4j will call the properties' toString() methods to convert a property value to a String, and then write them to an spreadsheet file as String-typed cells.

 * What if I want the property printed another way instead of toString(), for example, to format a date in Chinese style?
     - Create a new, String-typed property in your class by adding a getter method.